Air Corporate

 • Corporate shareholders rather than individual shareholders

-Complex structures are not disqualifying, but they require more documentation and longer review periods.
-Fintech providers generally apply less intensive KYC than traditional banks and are often a faster first option for structurally complex companies.
+These are not disqualifying, but they require more documentation and longer review periods.
+Fintech providers generally apply less intensive KYC and are often a faster first option for structurally complex companies.

 Company documents